This post offers an introduction to planning a spiritual retreat.

 An altar is the physical manifestation of your intention.

-It doesn’t have to be fancy, but when I create an altar I include some form of my intention, a candle, my Tarot or oracle cards, things I collect in nature while I’m on the retreat like pinecones or stones, and whatever else symbolizes my intention for the retreat, like photos, fabric, newspaper clippings, or whatever.
+It doesn’t have to be fancy, but when I create an altar, I include some form of my intention, a candle, my Tarot or oracle cards, things I collect in nature while I’m on the retreat, like pinecones or stones, and whatever else symbolizes my intention for the retreat, like photos, fabric, newspaper clippings, or whatever.

-If I am retreating in a cabin or someplace where I can spread out, the altar can be more elaborate, and I will include more symbols I bring from home, like a Goddess statue, smudge sticks I made with my daughters, fragrant Palo Santo wood to burn, my drum, my singing bowl, and other meaningful objects.
+If I am retreating in a cabin or someplace where I can spread out, the altar can be more elaborate.
+I will include more symbols I bring from home, like a Goddess statue, smudge sticks I made with my daughters, fragrant Palo Santo wood to burn, my drum, my singing bowl, and other meaningful objects.

 And if I’m on a group retreat with a group altar, I still create my own personal altar in my space.